simbolo-ai/Simbolo_chatbot_api/README.md

-# Simbolo_chatbot_api
+### Simbolo Chatbot API

-this is the simbolo chatbot api
+This is the simbolo chatbot api repository.
+I havent deployed it on cloud.